Lama-Khaled-Ismail/Clinic-Reservation-System/README.md

 # Clinic-Reservation-System

-# Overview
+## Overview
 a Containerized Software Application for patients to easily schedule appointments online through a user-friendly interface, selecting their preferred date, time, and healthcare provider and doctors to assign appoinments

-# Stack
+## Stack
 Frontend → Angular
 Backend → Flask Framework
 DB → MongoDB

-# Features
+## Features
 - Signup / Sign in for each role (Doctor and Patient)
-- Doctor Role
+- Doctor
-    -
+    - insert, edit or cancel a slot
-2- Doctor can insert, edit or cancel a slot
+    - notified when a patient reserve, update or cancel a reservation.

-4- Doctor get notified when a patient reserve, update or cancel a reservation.
+- Patient
-3- Patient can view all Doctor and their slots
+  - view all Doctors and their slots
-4- Patient can choose, update or Cancel their slot
+  - choose, update or Cancel their reservation
-5- Patient can view all his aappointments
+  - view all his aappointments